acerasoni/carpark/README.md

 ### Rationale

 To model the carpark, I went with reactor's persistent store [Sinks.Many](https://projectreactor.io/docs/core/release/api/reactor/core/publisher/Sinks.Many.html) backed by a bounded blocking double-ended queue (effectively non-blocking).
 I considered using the highly optimised cache provider [Caffeine](https://github.com/ben-manes/caffeine) as an alternative, which is concurrent, highly scalable, and provides near-optimal efficiency within the JVM.
-However, I preferred to stay within the reactive ecosystem.
+However, wanting to stay within the reactive ecosystem, I found Sinks.Many to be a perfect solution for modeling the carpark.

 To model car arrivals and departures, I chose [Project Reactor](https://projectreactor.io/).
-I considered simpler imperative Java and Java8 streams, but reactor is best-in-class for highly concurrent publisher/consumer scenarios.
+I considered simpler alternatives such as imperative Java and Java8 streams, however reactor is best-in-class for highly concurrent publisher/consumer scenarios.
 For this project, car arrivals are modeled by publishing events, and car departures by consuming events.

 Furthermore, Reactor:

-- Allows for fast and scalable concurrency with minimal setup.
+- Allows for fast and scalable concurrency with minimal configuration.
 - Provides native [backpressure](https://www.baeldung.com/reactor-core#backpressure).
-- Is easily testable via `reactor-testing library` (testing imperative multi-threaded programs is otherwise very difficult)
+- Is easily testable via `reactor-testing library` (testing imperative multi-threaded programs is otherwise very difficult).
 - Can be monitored for performance bottlenecks via [Reactor Metrics](https://projectreactor.io/docs/core/release/reference/#metrics).

-To model the bill register (where copies of `Bills` are stored once issues to `Cars`), I chose the fast and thread-safe Set implementation `java.util.concurrent.ConcurrentHashMap`
+To model the bill register (where copies of `Bills` are stored once issues to `Cars`), I chose the fast and thread-safe `java.util.Set` implementation `java.util.concurrent.ConcurrentHashMap`'s key-set.

 ### Architecture